otwld/ollama-helm/README.md

 To install the `ollama` chart in the `ollama` namespace:

 > [!IMPORTANT]
-> We migrate the repository from https://otwld.github.io/ollama-helm/ url to OTWLD central repository https://helm.otwld.com/
+> We are migrating the registry from https://otwld.github.io/ollama-helm/ url to OTWLD Helm central registry https://helm.otwld.com/
-> Please update your Helm repository accordingly.
+> Please update your Helm registry accordingly.

 ```console
 helm repo add otwld https://helm.otwld.com/